llvll/gpsclassify/README.md

 * GeoPandas
 * Shapely

-This module is partially based on another GitHub project for motion pattern recognition using KNN-DTW and sequence labeling: https://github.com/llvll/motionml
+The approach to GPS data labeling is partially based on another GitHub project for motion pattern recognition using KNN-DTW and sequence labeling: https://github.com/llvll/motionml

 IPython Notebook (.ipynb file) is included for step-by-step execution of the demo application with extra comments.